 What’s this horse in the stable where my old horse should be?"

-She said, "You’re drunk, you’re drunk, you silly old fool, can’t you ever see?
+She said, "You’re drunk, you’re drunk, you silly old fool, can’t you

 It’s nothing but a milkcow that my mother sent to me."